Frequently Asked Questions

 Create a new Next.js App: Open your terminal and run:

 Choose your preferred settings (TypeScript recommended).
-This guide assumes you are using the
+This guide assumes the

 app